-- follow directions given by the driver at all times; - remain seated and keep head, hands, arms, and legs inside the bus and out of the aisles while the bus is in motion; - not be loud, boisterous, or use profanity; - not litter in the bus or throw anything in or from the bus; - keep books, packages, coats, and all other objects out of the aisle; - be courteous to the driver and to other bus riders; - not consume food or beverages or play games, cards, etc.; - not tamper with the bus or any of its equipment; - not engage in harassment, bullying, or intimidation to other passengers or the driver; - be permitted to use personal musical devices with headphones that do not interfere with the safety of the bus; - be permitted to carry an electronic device but may not use it in a disruptive manner.
+- follow directions given by the driver at all times; - remain seated and keep head, hands, arms, and legs inside the bus and out of the aisles while the bus is in motion; - not be loud, boisterous, or use profanity; - not litter in the bus or throw anything in or from the bus; - keep books, packages, coats, and all other objects out of the aisle; - be courteous to the driver and to other bus riders; - not consume food or beverages; - not tamper with the bus or any of its equipment; - be permitted to use personal musical devices with headphones that do not interfere with the safety of the bus; - be permitted to carry an electronic device but may not use it in a disruptive manner.
 The bus driver has a right to confiscate the device until the student exits the bus if the device is disruptive.